12 Top-Rated Hot Springs in Oregon

 On the banks of the McKenzie River, an hour east of Eugene, Belknap embodies a complete hot springs vacation.
 This commercial facility features a lodge, campground, and impressive collection of gardens.
-Belknap also provides two private hot spring mineral pools complete with decks and lounge chairs.
+Belknap also has two private hot spring mineral pools complete with decks and lounge chairs.

 Overnight guests at Belknap have access to the upper and lower pools, and day-use visitors can utilize the lower pool with an hourly or all-day pass.
-Surrounding the pools, the natural beauty of the McKenzie River Valley and well-kept gardens of Belknap combine for a scenic spot to soak.
+Surrounding the pools, the natural beauty of the McKenzie River Valley and the well-kept gardens of Belknap combine for a scenic spot to soak.

 Tent spaces, RV hookups, and cabins are all available for advance reservations.
 Belknap is open 365 days of the year.
 Icy conditions can make the drive challenging during winter.
 Be sure to check local conditions before making the drive.